Theory of Majorana zero modes in unconventional superconductors: Detecting Majorana zero modes via the anomalous proximity effect

 where $R_{N(S)}$ represents the resistance of the junction in the normal (superconducting) state at sufficiently low temperatures obtained from Eqs.\,(\ref{Resis}).

-To visualize the behaviour of the conductance given by Eq.\,(\ref{conductanceDN}), in Fig.\,\ref{swaveKLboundaryconductance} we plot it as a function of $eV$ for distinct values of $R_{d}/R_{b}$ at two representative large and low values of $E_{Th}$.
-For completeness, in Fig.\,\ref{swaveKLboundaryLDOS} we also show the LDOS $\rho$ in the middle of DN at $x=-L/2$ as a function of $eV$ for the same cases of Fig.\,\ref{swaveKLboundaryconductance}.
-We note that $\rho$ here is obtained following Eq.\,(\ref{LDOS}) but using the same quasiclassical Green's functions employed to find the charge current in Eq.\,(\ref{currentjunctionKLfinal}), see Ref.\,\cite{TextTanaka2021} for more details.
+To visualize the behavior of the conductance given by Eq.\,(\ref{conductanceDN}), in Fig.\,\ref{swaveKLboundaryconductance} we plot it as a function of $eV$ for distinct values of $R_{d}/R_{b}$ at two representative large and low values of $E_{Th}$.
+For completeness, in Fig.\,\ref{swaveKLboundaryLDOS} we also show the normalized LDOS $\rho$ normalized by its value in the normal state in the middle of DN at $x=-L/2$ as a function of $E=eV$ for the same cases of Fig.\,\ref{swaveKLboundaryconductance}.
+We note that $\rho$ is obtained by $\rho={\rm Real}[\cos \zeta]$ using $\zeta(x)$ from the same quasiclassical Green's functions employed to find the charge current in Eq.\,(\ref{currentjunctionKLfinal}), see Ref.\,\cite{TextTanaka2021} for more details.
 At large Thouless energies with $E_{Th}=0.5\Delta_{0}$, the conductance $\sigma_{T}(eV)$ has an almost U-shaped structure, acquiring lower values when the ratio $R_{d}/R_{b}$ is small, see Fig. \ref{swaveKLboundaryconductance}(A).
 Note that the conductance at $R_{d}/R_{b}=0.2$ in Fig. \ref{swaveKLboundaryconductance}(A) has a similar behavior as that in ballistic junctions at low-transparencies presented in Fig.\,\ref{1dswave}.
 As the ratio $R_{d}/R_{b}$ increases, the subgap conductance values also acquire higher values but still maintain a U shape, with a minimum near $eV=0$ that is only developed for very large $R_{d}/R_{b}$, see blue and green curves in Fig. \ref{swaveKLboundaryconductance}(A).
 When it comes to the LDOS in this regime with $E_{Th}=0.5\Delta_{0}$, it has a clear U-shaped profile at small ratio $R_{d}/R_{b}$ but, as such ratio increases, the LDOS gets suppressed at low voltages and develops a clear minimum around $eV=0$, see Fig.\,\ref{swaveKLboundaryLDOS}(A).
 We can thus conclude that in this regime, the penetration of Cooper pairs into DN increases with the increase of $R_{d}/R_{b}$ which then enhance conductance which is, however, not visible in the LDOS.